Olof Mellberg: Aston Villa

-In January 2008 it was announced that Mellberg had signed a pre-contract agreement with Juventus.
-His final home game for Aston Villa was against Wigan Athletic on 3 May.
-The game was designated as "Olof Mellberg" day in appreciation of his service to the club.
-On his final game for Aston Villa away at West Ham United, as a leaving gift, Mellberg gave every single Villa fan at Upton Park either a home or an away shirt with his name and number on the back and the message Thanks 4 Your Support – being the number 4 of Aston Villa.
-He also said he would frame the kit which he used on his last ever Aston Villa game – the game against West Ham.
-To this day Mellberg is very highly thought of and respected by Aston Villa supporters as one of their greatest ever players.
+In January 2008, Mellberg signed a pre-contract agreement for a three-year deal with Juventus, moving on a Bosman transfer once his contract expired at the end of the season.
+O'Neill praised Mellberg for having adapted to playing at right-back during the season.
+His final home game for Aston Villa was against Wigan Athletic on 3 May, being designated as Olof Mellberg Day in appreciation of his service to the club.
+On his final game for Aston Villa away at West Ham United, as a leaving gift, Mellberg gave each of the 3,200 Villa fans at Upton Park either a home or an away shirt with his name and number on the back and the message Thanks 4 Your Support.